 Complete these prerequisites before you get started with DeploymentPro:

 - Review the system requirements for DMA and for DeploymentPro.
-Read the What are the system requirements for DeploymentPro? article and the Introduction to Device Management article for more information.
+These are listed below.

-After DMA is installed on the user's computers, you must ensure that the users who will need their Outlook email profiles configured by DeploymentPro are listed in MSPComplete with a successful (Success or Timed Out) agent status.
+After DMA is installed on the users' computers, ensure that the users who will need their Outlook email profiles configured by DeploymentPro are listed in MSPComplete with a successful (Success or Timed Out) agent status.